 With CoreView workflow, these local workers or admins get a form to fill out instead of waiting on a person to execute on that form.
 CoreView workflow automates the process so it is much timelier, and more straightforward.
 IT defines exactly what data is needed to process the request, and CoreView workflow processes that request efficiently and precisely.

 A person needing to set up Teams’ voice features in Spain, for instance, could use a form provided by higher level admin, and apply that to setting up call features such as auto attendant for their organization, department, or group of users.
 Even better, this workflow is available on demand, 24 hours a day, seven days a week in their language.
 There is no need to pick up the phone or translate user requests.

 License management is a complex, but necessary task.
-A great approach is create and automate a process to reclaim licenses when a user becomes inactive, or ask approval to the manager or IT, or to start the process to buy additional licenses, OR automate the request to your LSP through a workflow when a usage threshold is reached.
+A great approach is to create and automate a process to reclaim licenses when a user becomes inactive, or ask approval from the manager or IT, or to start the process to buy additional licenses, OR automate the request to your LSP through a workflow when a usage threshold is reached.

 Here is an example of such as scheduled workflow.
 Every month it targets users with inactive licenses in the last 90 days then: